MLH-Fellowship/torchblaze/documentation/docs/apitest.md

 :::caution

 If you are running the dockerised container then you need to by default go to http://127.0.0.1:8080/ and check the things.
-For this reason in the place of host it is written '0.0.0.0' and port no as 8080.
-If you are not using docker then change host to '127.0.0.1' and port no as you which.
+For this reason in the place of host it is written '0.0.0.0' and port number as 8080.
+If you are not using docker then change host to '127.0.0.1' and port number as you wish.

 :::